anoma/whitepaper/whitepaper.md

 Anoma exposes several new primitives to application developers:

-- Incentivised data availability, for data which is expected to be used in the creation of future transactions, provided by the intent gossip layer (see section 6).
+- Incentivised data availability, for data which is expected to be used in the creation of future transactions, provided by the intent gossip layer (see **Section 6: Architectural instantiation**).
 - Programmable solvers, provided by intent gossip nodes running solver algorithms, to which can be outsourced the computational task of finding an atomic state transition (transaction) involving many parties which simultaneously satisifies all of their preferences.
 - Programmable threshold decryption, provided by Ferveo [add reference to Ferveo], which can be used to implement on-demand batching and enforce configurable fairness properties on the processing of application-specific state transitions submitted within a quantised period of logical time.
 - Programmable privacy, provided by zero-knowledge proof systems and fully homomorphic encryption, which can be used to separate verification of properties of data from knowledge of the data itself.